How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Maintaining a Clean Perimeter

-We also use natural deterrents around the perimeter:
+We like to use natural deterrents outside too:

 Natural Deterrents and Repellents